 A note from Cleveland Clinic

 Pregnancy is an exciting, and sometimes scary, time in your life.
 You may feel overwhelmed with information and have lots of questions.
 During the first trimester of pregnancy, your body is growing and changing rapidly.
-Your baby is growing and developing, too.
-In fact, by the end of the first trimester the fetus is the size of a lemon.
+The fetus is growing and developing, too.
+In fact, by the end of the first trimester, the fetus is the size of a lemon.
 You may begin having symptoms of pregnancy like nausea, sore breasts or needing to pee more often.
 Schedule an appointment with a pregnancy care provider as soon as you know you’re pregnant.
 Regular prenatal care is important so you and the fetus stay healthy and strong during pregnancy.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy